MicrosoftLearning/MS-4021-Copilot-Immersion-Experience.de-de/Instructions/Demos/10-Legal-Demo.md

     Are there any exemptions in the AI Act that could apply to Contoso’s system?
     ```

-1. Bitten Sie nun Copilot, alle bisherigen Informationen zusammenzufassen:
+1. Weisen Sie Copilot nun an, alle bisherigen Informationen zusammenzufassen:

     ```text
     Summarize all the information we've discussed into a structured list, ensuring no key details are missed.
 Then, export the summary to a Word document